bethard/semeval-codalab/README.md

 ### The reference data ###

-The ``dev_data`` and ``test_data`` directories contain the reference data on which systems will be evaluated in the Development and Testing phases, respectively.
+The ``dev_data`` and ``test_data`` directories contain the reference data on which systems will be evaluated in the Practice and Evaluation phases, respectively.
 In the sample, the reference data for each takes the form of a single file, ``truth.txt``.
 You should replace ``truth.txt`` with whatever file(s) and format(s) your scoring program expects for the reference data.
-Your development data should already be prepared; it's just part of the training data that you have already released.
+If you have not yet completed preparation of data for your Practice (dev) or Evaluation (test) phases, put some sort of placeholder data here for now.
-If you do not yet have reference data prepared for your Testing phase, then for now you can configure the Testing phase to use the Development phase data: ``reference_data: dev_data.zip``.
-(You *must* specify reference data for all phases, or else CodaLab will throw an error when you try to publish your competition.)
-You can add the real Testing data via the CodaLab graphical interface later, but you must do so before the Testing phase starts.
+You can add the real data via the CodaLab graphical interface later.